 }

 An excerpt of the previous query is available in the following figure.
 It’s worth noting how the response aligns with the data model request and gives the consumer a single combined document.
-Using similar technologies like REST (REpresentational State Transfer) requires the caller to parse multiple responses and combine them.
+In contrast, similar technologies like REST (REpresentational State Transfer) would require the caller to parse multiple responses and combine them.